eliabruni/soyloco-frontend/README.md

 $ cd soyloco-frontend
 $ ionic platform add ios
 ```

+### 3. Install Cordova plugins

-#### Before building and running or emulating the app, we need to install the
+Before building and running or emulating the app, we need to install the
 require Cordova plugins.

 Basic device information: